ayeshaahmed13/IntroToIM/april19/README.md

 - There was already a condition in the example that checked whether the ball was touching the ground or not.
 - We just added an additional statement in this block of code to send a value of "1" to the arduino if it was touching the ground and "0" otherwise.
 - The arduino code handled these values of 1 and 0 to control the LED. -If the value received from p5js was 1, the LED turns on.
-- -If 0, turn the LED off.
+- If 0, turn the LED off.

 https://user-images.githubusercontent.com/98395837/163927624-b86d6e84-90da-4058-b10d-1d1c71b9aa6d.mp4